viniciusamelio/ez_either/README.md

 ```dart
 final Either<Failure, UserDto> userOrFailure = Either(5); // It will throw an exception, you can only give values declared as either Left or Right
 ```

-## Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.